variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-Please join us at 8am on Friday, July 20th, 2018 for our next monthly meeting.
-The meeting will be held at Accessories With A Flair!...and Hair located at 801 8th Avenue #4.
+The Greeley Downtown Alliance will not be meeting in December.
+Please join us at 8am on Friday, January 18th, 2019 for our next monthly meeting.
+The meeting will be held at the Rio Grande Mexican Restaurant located at 825 9th Street.